-- Tennis shoes for hard courts are designed with higher durability in mind, offering a more resilient, outsole and more supportive upper.
+- Tennis shoes for hard courts are designed with more durability in mind, offering a more resilient, outsole and more supportive upper.

-- Soles may wear out quicker playing on hard courts—be sure to check your pair of tennis shoes for wear and replace when necessary.
+- Soles may wear out more quickly on hard courts—be sure to check your pair of tennis shoes for wear and replace when necessary.